qucontrol/krotov/docs/06_krotovs_method.rst

 The functional consists of three parts:

 * A final time functional $J_T$.
-This is the "main" part of the functional, and we can usually think of $J$ as being an auxilliary functional in the optimization of $J_T$.
+This is the "main" part of the functional, and we can usually think of $J$ as being an auxiliary functional in the optimization of $J_T$.

 * A running cost on the control fields $g_b$.
 As we will see below, specific forms of